- Douglas Diekema

 Douglas Diekema, M.D., M.P.H., is Associate Professor of Pediatrics at the University of Washington School of Medicine with an adjunct appointment in the Department of Medical History and Ethics.
 He serves as Director of Medical Ethics and Chair of the IRB at Children's Hospital and Regional Medical Center.
 He currently serves on the Committee on Bioethics of the American Academy of Pediatrics.
 He is coauthor of Christian Faith, Health, and Medical Practice (Eerdmans, 1989) and numerous articles on pediatric ethics and pediatric emergency care.

-Presentations at Calvin College:Love, Justice, and Humility: A Bioethicist meets the Pillow Angel
+Presentations at Calvin University:Love, Justice, and Humility: A Bioethicist meets the Pillow Angel

 Part of the: January Series